asapJ/Flutter_Thumbnails/README.md

 # thumbnails

-A Flutter Plugin to generate thumbnails from videos.
+A Flutter Plugin to generate thumbnails from videos on Local Storage.

 ## Compatibility
 Android OS only